-Not only do these ‘locally-produced’ books exemplify the attitude toward Israel in the contemporary American culture, they also help understand the patterns of mediation of Hebrew literature in the 1950s in the local journalistic discourse, and in editors’ prefaces to anthologies.
-While the literary repertoire in translation did not represent the original literary repertoire in a distorted manner, and does not indicate a Jewish-American ‘filter’ of distinctive biases at the level of publishing, it was in fact the journalistic discourse mediating the works which expressed quite an ideological worldview.
-This mediation had numerous principle aspects with one common vein: they all rendered nationalism the primary prism through which the American reader of the time could understand Hebrew literature.
-The American critical discourse often produced a flatter, more one-dimensional portrayal of the Israeli national narrative than that depicted in Hebrew literature.
-Critics largely supported expressions of nationalism in the literature, and nationalism as strength and a source of literary power—motifs which had seemed to acquire a more central position in the American discourse than they had in the source literature.
+Not only do these books exemplify prevalent approaches to Israel in contemporary American culture, they also help understand the patterns of mediation of Hebrew literature in mainstream American journalistic discourse.
+While the translated repertoire may not be indicative of an ideological ‘filter’ at the level of publishing, the literary critique mediating the works implied quite an distinct worldview, rendering nationalism the primary prism through which the American reader could understand Hebrew fiction.
+Newspaper reviews often produced a flatter, more one-dimensional portrayal of the Israeli national story than that depicted in Hebrew literature.
+Lauding what they perceived to be as expressions of national sentiment, critics positioned the framework of nationalism as an effective resource for good literature—in a more central manner than characteristic of the source literature.
 Reviews also drew an affinity between the national facet in Hebrew literature and dominant American myths, an affinity designed to draw the American reader closer to Israel and its culture.
-In short, Hebrew works were associated, quite unproblematically, with Israeli nationalism, and Israeli nationalism was presented as bearing an affinity with American nationalism.
+In short, Hebrew works were associated, quite unproblematically, with Israeli nationalism, and, in turn, Israeli nationalism was presented as bearing an affinity with American nationalism.